proggreg/proggreg/README.md

 ### Hi There 👋

 I'm Greg a Web Developer and Tech Enthusiast. <br>
-I got into coding through studying Music Techology where I learnt how to create audio plugins in C++ using the JUCE Library.
+I got into coding through studying Music Technology where I learnt how to create audio plugins in C++ using the JUCE Library.
 Since then I have studied Computer Science and have been coding since.
 I played around with different programming languages and technologies which have lead me to Web Dev.
 The first Framework I learnt was Vue and have been a fan ever since and now mainly use Nuxt.
 I have been learning React, Next.js and Remix.js recently and I want to try Solid and laravel at some point.